Konadu-Akwasi-Akuoko/custom-redux/README.md

 console.log(updatedNumbers3); // Output: [1, 4, 3]
 ```

+Note that the `slice` method does not mutate the original array, but rather returns a new array.
+But that new array is a shallow copy of the original array.
+This means that if the array contains objects or arrays, then the original and the copied will share the same objects or arrays.

 From the above code, we have an array of numbers `[1, 2, 3]`.
 We can add elements to the array by using the spread operator `...`.
 We can add elements at the beginning of the array, at the end of the array, or at a specific index in the array.
 To add a value at a specific index, we first find the index of the value where we want to add the element, and store it inside a variable.
 We then use the `slice` method to split the array into two parts, first of all we start at index 0 and end at the index where we want to insert the new value.
 Note that the second parameter of the `slice` method is not inclusive, but rather exclusive.
 We then use the `slice` method again to get the second part of the array starting from the index which we stored.
 We then spread the two slices of the array into a new array.
 This is because the `slice` method does not mutate the original array, but rather returns a new array, so we need to spread the two slices into a new array.

 To also delete a value, say `2` from the array, we can do the following: